 Pesticide wastes are toxic.
 Open dumping is prohibited.
 Do not discharge this product, or material containing this product, into natural waterways, wetlands (swamps, bogs, marshes, potholes, etc.) or municipal wastewater collection systems.
+Do not contaminate water, food or feed during disposal.
 Proper disposal of aluminum phosphide is required to ensure minimal impact on the environment.